ayaarragab/linkedin-saves-extension/README.md

 # LinkedInSaves

 ---
-**LinkedIn Saves Extension** is a simple and efficient Chrome Extension that helps you organize and categorize your LinkedIn saved posts for improved productivity and quick access. 🚀
+**LinkedIn Saves Extension** is a simple and efficient Browser Extension that helps you organize and categorize your LinkedIn saved posts for improved productivity and quick access. 🚀

 ---